New states of Germany: Politics

 Unlike the West, there was a three-party system (CDU, SPD, PDS/The Left) until the Alternative für Deutschland (AfD) formed in 2013, creating a four-party system.
 Since 2009 at least four factions have been represented in each of the East German regional parliaments, six in Saxony.
 In 1998/1999, for example, only one of the regional parliaments included more than three factions.
+In the elections to the Bundestag, the CDU, SPD, FDP and Greens almost always receive fewer votes in the new states than in the old states, while Die Linke (and since 2024 splinter group BSW) and AfD receive more votes and support in the new states than in the old states.

 Far-left

 The democratic socialist party, The Left (Die Linke, successor to the Party of Democratic Socialism, the GDR state party's successor) has been successful throughout eastern Germany, perhaps as a result of the continued disparity of living conditions and salaries compared with western Germany, and high unemployment.
 Ever since it associated with the WASG, The Left frequently loses in state elections and has been losing members since 2010.

 The Party of Democratic Socialism (PDS), and The Left from 2005, have gained the following vote shares in recent elections:

+In 2024, a faction led by Sahra Wagenknecht split from The Left, forming a new party, Sahra Wagenknecht Alliance (BSW), with more populist, nationalist and cultural conservative tendencies.
+BSW quickly dominated over The Left in the 2024 state elections, but saw their support drop by the 2025 federal election and due to their low level of support in the West, fell narrowly short of the 5% threshold necessary to gain seats in Bundestag.
+In addition, The Left managed to regain some support in the East, and BSW outperformed The Left only in Saxony-Anhalt (11.24% vs 10.75%), and got only 36 votes less than The Left (10.696% vs 10.698%) in Brandenburg.

 After losing votes to the AfD, the Left plans to establish a regional group in eastern Germany.